j0zzz/JoeQuake/README.md

 Set texture filtering mode for sky textures.
 Valid modes: `GL_LINEAR` and `GL_NEAREST`, `GL_LINEAR` by default.

+### `net_connectsearch`

+Allows to enable or disable the search for hosts on use of the `connect` command.
+It allows connecting by the server's hostname instead of by IP address.
+However, the search takes a significant amount of time.
+So disabling it can greatly speedup the time it takes to connect to a server by IP address.
+"1" by default.
+Set to "0" to try to speedup connecting by IP address.

 ## New commands

 ### `cmdlist`